aplteam/Tatin/docs/PublishingPackages.md

 You would then publish it on `[my-team]`.
 At the same time you would either delete the package from `[my]` or, if you want the Registry `[my]` to be ignored altogether, set its priority to zero.

 When all is good the beta is promoted to an official release and published to the Tatin company server.
-At the same time the package might or might not be deleted from the Team server.
+At the same time the package will most likely be deleted from the Team server.